|

 this batch value was set.

-Note that instead of calling setDefaultExecuteBatch
+Note that instead of calling setDefaultExecuteBatch, you

-Java property if you use a Java
+can set the defaultBatchValue Java property if you use a Java

-object in establishing the connection.
+Properties object in establishing the connection.

 Types of Statements Supported.
 As implemented by Oracle, update batching is intended for use with prepared statements, when you are repeating the same statement with different bind variables.
 Be aware of the following: